JuliaMolSim/DFTK.jl/README.md

 - SCF routine based on [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl)
   and [IterativeSolvers.jl](https://github.com/JuliaMath/IterativeSolvers.jl).
 - LDA and GGA functionals from [Libxc.jl](https://github.com/unkcpz/Libxc.jl).
+- Insulators and metals (Fermi-Dirac or Methfessel-Paxton smearing)
 - Band structure generation
 - Support for both `Float64` (double precision) and `Float32` (single precision) throughout the library (Only for selected DFT functionals at the moment).

-**Note:** The code has not been properly verified against a standard DFT package and might contain bugs.
+**Note:** This code has only been compared against standard packages for a small number of test cases and might still contain bugs.
 Use for production calculations is not yet recommended.

 ## Installation
-The package is not yet registered, so you need to install it from the github url: use
+The package is not yet registered, so you need to install it from the github url: Use
 ```
 ] add https://github.com/mfherbst/DFTK.jl.
 ```